NAS Hub

 NAS RAID Capacity Matrix

-This matrix is built for direct reference in architecture proposals.
+A reference matrix for architecture proposals and NAS purchase planning.
 All levels are compared using the same drive baselines and reserve policy.

 Mode 4x 8TB (entry homelab)8x 12TB (growing NAS) Planning Note